St. Kateri Tekakwitha Catholic Elementary School

 St. Kateri Catholic

 Community involvement in our school is a key element in maintaining a spirit of collaboration and mutual support.
 Our Catholic School Council, an advisory body to the school principal, is an important group.
 Besides providing leadership in the community and a parent/community voice, the Council also contributes valuable advice on numerous issues and school initiatives.
-We ask that you consider becoming a member of the St. Kateri Catholic School Council for the 2018 – 2019 school year.
-Self-Nomination forms went home in June.
-If you are interested in sitting on Council, please contact Mr. Lynch.
-An orientation session and initial meeting will be held in the Learning Commons (Library) on Tuesday, September 18 beginning at 6:00 p.m.
-The other meeting dates for this school year are: October 2, December 4, February 5, April 2, and June 4.
+We ask that you consider becoming a member of the St. Kateri Catholic School Council for the 2019 – 2020 school year.
+Self-Nomination forms will be sent home the first week of school and an orientation session and initial meeting will be held in the Learning Commons (Library) on Tuesday, September 10 beginning at 6:00 p.m.
+The other meeting dates for this school year are: October 8, December 10, February 11, April 14, and May 12.
 Meetings take place in our school’s Learning Commons from 6:00-7:30 p.m.